 F.5 Preliminary Data Product Format

-Two forms (Figures F.2b and F.4) are similar, the main difference being that the multiple values for each variable in Figure F.4 correspond to multiple grid points, rather than the multiple times in Figure F.2b (at a single station).
+Two forms of data (Figures F.2b and F.4) are similar, the main difference being that the multiple values for each variable in Figure F.4 correspond to multiple grid points, rather than the multiple times in Figure F.2b (at a single station).
 Thus the two forms can be combined into a single form (Figure F.6, although the data are interpreted differently.
-Other forms (Figures E.4 and E.5) must be processed to fit the format.
+Other forms of data (Figures F.4 and F.5) must be processed to fit the format.